Ligma joke

 The ligma joke first gained popularity online in July 2018.
-"Ligma" sounds similar to the words "lick my", and became a sophomoric Internet meme to set up a crude joke.
+"Ligma" sounds similar to the words "lick my", and became an Internet meme to set up a crude joke.
 When someone unfamiliar with the term is prompted to ask "What's ligma?", the punchline is to respond with "ligma balls", "ligma nuts", "ligma butt" or something similar.

 Derivation and bofa meme

 The Verge reported in July 2018 that ligma "is the new bofa", a pun on "both of".
 In a conversation, the speaker might set up the joke by saying, "I went to this great Italian restaurant last week, and they make great bofa", to prompt the question, "What's bofa?" to which the response is, "Bofa deez nuts!".
 According to Dictionary.com, "It's seen as a sign of good humor if the person who has been bofad laughs, shrugs it off, or bofas someone themselves."

 Josh Kastowitz of The Daily Dot connected both ligma and bofa jokes to older crude humor with "deez nuts" (these nuts) as its punchline.
 Brady Olson, who made a satirical 2016 presidential run under the pseudonym "Deez Nuts", confirmed to Rolling Stone that he chose it based on the bofa meme.